Skip to main content

 What Happens During Pulse Oximetry?

-During pulse oximetry, a small clip or bandage is put on a child's finger, toe, foot, or earlobe.
+During pulse oximetry, a small painless clip or bandage is put on a child's finger, toe, foot, or earlobe.
 This is called a sensor, and uses light to measure how much oxygen is in the blood.

 Sometimes pulse ox is done once to get a single oxygen reading, and sometimes the sensor is left on for continuous monitoring of oxygen levels.
 If the sensor isn't put on well, it can affect the reading and make the oxygen level look lower than it actually is.